0xMiden/midenup/README.md

 | miden send       | Send transaction (state-changing) | miden-client send                                                    |
 | miden simulate   | Simulate transaction (no commit)  | miden-client exec                                                    |

+Aliases are defined at the channel level in `manifest/channel-manifest.json`.
+Each alias is a pipeline of steps, and each step must specify which component's executable to run.
+Commands use the existing `CliCommand` tokens (`executable`, `lib_path`, `var_path`, or verbatim strings).

+Pipeline steps execute in order.
+User-provided CLI arguments are appended to the first step only.

 ### Uninstalling a toolchain